haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 It was nice. 😊

-On occasions, people in the hostel would catch on and judge me for it.
+On occasions, people in the hostel would catch on and question me about it.

 > "You're always on your laptop.
 Do you ever go out?"